hyperledger-labs/orion-server/README.md

   and all transactions need to be independently executed on all nodes.

 ## Documentation
-Please visit our online documentation for information on getting started [here](http://labs.hyperledger.org/orion-server/docs/introduction/).
+Please visit our [online documentation](http://labs.hyperledger.org/orion-server/) for information on [getting started](http://labs.hyperledger.org/orion-server/docs/introduction/).

 ## How to Contribute
 We will be happy to receive help!
-In order to become an Orion contributor, please contact the project[maintainers](MAINTAINERS.md).
+In order to become an Orion contributor, please contact the project [maintainers](MAINTAINERS.md).